Sun in Capricorn

 I am a leader!
 My mature mind

 The Sea Goat is associated with images of whimsical fantasy, and fantasy may be part of the character of your little Capricorn, though this side of the personality is usually hidden behind dominant seriousness.
 His rather peculiar sense of humor likely gives him relief from strong and extremely disciplined maturity.
 His strange jokes are most often directed at himself rather than others.
 This child is truly a little adult, and he himself treats adults well from an early age.
 He will always seem older than his years… until he actually becomes old.
-Old Capricorns often retain their youth and sense of humor to an age when others have long lost them.
-Perhaps this is because, having achieved what they intended to do, Capricorns feel they have earned the right to fool around!
-In any case, it is unlikely that you will have to teach a little Capricorn about responsibility, as duty, reliability, discipline, and a strong sense of honor will likely come naturally, as if they are innate.
-Sometimes you may be more concerned with how to make him relax and have fun.
+Older Capricorns often retain their youth and sense of humor to an age when others have long lost them.
+Perhaps this is because, having achieved what they intended, Capricorns feel they have earned the right to indulge in frivolity!
+In any case, it is unlikely that you will have to teach a little Capricorn about responsibility, as duty, reliability, discipline, and a strong sense of honor will likely come naturally, as if innate.
+Sometimes you may find yourself wondering how to loosen him up and make him have fun.
 This child will always have a mountain to climb—ambition and determination to accomplish something and gain recognition for it will be evident from the earliest age.
-A Capricorn achieves his goal, there is no other way!
-He will insist and succeed where his peers fail: he simply refuses to give up.
+A Capricorn achieves the goal; there is no other way!
+He will insist and succeed where peers fail: he simply refuses to give up.

-Capricorn is associated with the feminine and negative earth element.
-Therefore, people born in the month when the Sun is in this sign exhibit practical inclinations.
-They work slowly and, when possible, do not mind being lazy, but they have organizational abilities; they can work where patience and gradual progress are required; they do well in commerce and anywhere significant emphasis is placed on counting and accumulating something.
-They like to postpone matters day by day, are very selfish, and do not like to be controlled by others; but they can work diligently and persistently.
+Capricorn is associated with the earth element, “feminine” and “negative” sign.
+Therefore, people born in the month when the Sun is in this sign display practical inclinations.
+They work slowly and, when possible, do not mind being lazy, but possess organizational abilities; they can work where patience and gradual progress are required; they excel in commerce and wherever a significant role is given to counting and accumulating something.
+They like to postpone matters day by day, are very selfish, and do not like to be controlled by others; yet they can work diligently and persistently.
 They enjoy traveling.
-They slowly climb the ladder of life.
-They are able to quickly grasp ideas on the fly and love to fully and thoroughly understand the issues that interest them.
+They ascend life’s ladder slowly.
+They are capable of quickly grasping ideas on the fly and love to fully and thoroughly understand the issues that interest them.
 They are quite capable of renouncing any worldly pleasures; this trait is characteristic of Stoics; they can well perceive transcendental philosophy due to their tendency, as a rule, toward a pessimistic view of the world and those around them.

-Classical texts and my personal experience speak of the following qualities of people with the Sun in this sign: they are enterprising, capable of rising to a high position in society or entering the circle of high-ranking people, but they can be annoying and meddlesome; they can be dishonest, heartless, stingy, and stubborn.
-They are capable of compassion for the unfortunate and oppressed; they are cautious, hardworking, friendly, and have a sense of humor.
+Classical texts and my personal experience speak of the following qualities of people with the Sun in this sign: they are enterprising, capable of rising to a high position in society or entering circles of high-ranking people, but can be intrusive and meddlesome; they may be dishonest, heartless, stingy, and stubborn.
+They are capable of compassion for the unfortunate and oppressed; they are cautious, work diligently, are friendly, and have a sense of humor.
 Calm and melancholic, they strive for the gradual unfolding of their plans, believe in fate and the supernatural.
-They can sacrifice themselves for some cause.
+They can sacrifice themselves for a cause.
 These are creative people, sometimes cunning and suspicious.

 Het Monster. Планети у знаках Зодіаку

 December 22 – January 20.
 CAPRICORN Capricorn (especially if several planets are in this sign) is a realist.
 He loves solitude and risks remaining alone.
 At the same time, he is a hardworking person, a good organizer; to feel “in place,” he needs to work constantly.
 For him, success is not success if it is not earned through persistent effort.
 Capricorn is career-oriented, often at the expense of personal life.
 He seeks success as compensation for the sadness and emptiness of such a life.
 However, he never mixes his feelings with work.
-His feelings are governed by reason; his entire life is a continuous order, a sense of duty, and logic.
-Ambition and a thirst for power drive him.
+His feelings are governed by reason; his entire life is one of order, duty, and logic.
+Ambition and the desire for power drive him.
 Forever busy, he believes no one can handle his affairs better than he can.
 Time works in his favor.
-The most important phase of life, the phase of fulfilling desires, comes to him after fifty.
+The most important phase of life, the phase of fulfilling desires, comes after fifty.
 His youth is difficult and full of struggle.
-He values and guards what he has earned, sometimes even becoming greedy.
+He values and guards what he has earned, sometimes becoming greedy.
 A conservative, traditionalist.
 The youth do not like him for his dryness and coldness.
 Capricorn usually has a much stronger spirit than body; he eats little, sleeps little.
-He is reserved, finds it difficult to connect with people, and creates problems for himself.
+Reserved, he finds it difficult to connect with people and creates problems for himself.
 Over time, this leads to rheumatism, arthritis, and the like.
-He is usually a pessimist, complaining of numerous ailments, though he lives long (Capricorns are long-lived).
-Walks in the forest are recommended, preferably in a pine forest, working in the garden.
-The young are advised to go hiking, mountaineering, caving.
+He is usually a pessimist, complaining of many ailments, though he lives long (Capricorns are long-lived).
+Walks in the forest are recommended, preferably in a pine forest, and working in the garden.
+For the young—tourism, mountaineering, speleology.
 However, Capricorns usually do not engage in sports.
-Magnesium, calcium are shown.
-From herbs—cypress.
+Magnesium and calcium are indicated, as well as cypress among herbs.
 The best preventive measure against many ailments is a good mood and laughter.

 Avesalom Podvodny. Планети у знаках Зодіаку